Europe: Politics

 The political map of Europe is substantially derived from the re-organisation of Europe following the Napoleonic Wars in 1815.
 The prevalent form of government in Europe is parliamentary democracy, in most cases in the form of republic; in 1815, the prevalent form of government was still the monarchy.
 Europe's remaining eleven monarchies are constitutional.

 European integration is the process of political, legal, economic (and in some cases social and cultural) integration of European states as it has been pursued by the powers sponsoring the Council of Europe since the end of the Second World War.
 The European Union has been the focus of economic integration on the continent since its foundation in 1993.
 More recently, the Eurasian Economic Union has been established as a counterpart comprising former Soviet states.

-27 European states are members of the politico-economic European Union, 26 of the border-free Schengen Area and 20 of the monetary union Eurozone.
+27 European states are members of the politico-economic European Union, 29 of the border-free Schengen Area and 21 of the monetary union Eurozone.
 Among the smaller European organisations are the Nordic Council, the Benelux, the Baltic Assembly, and the Visegrád Group.

-The least democratic countries in Europe are Belarus, Russia, and Turkey in 2024 according to the V-Dem Democracy indices.
+The least democratic countries in Europe were Belarus, Russia and Turkey in 2025 according to the V-Dem Democracy indices.